Appalachian State vs. South Alabama NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Mountaineers have covered the spread once this season when favored by 22.5 points or more (in two chances).

-- Appalachian State's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).
+- Appalachian State's games this year have hit the over four times in nine opportunities (44.4%).

-- Appalachian State is 6-2 against the spread and 7-1 overall when the team totals more than 319.9 yards.

-- The Mountaineers have 13 giveaways this season, while the Jaguars have 18 takeaways .
+- This year, the Mountaineers have 13 turnovers, five fewer than the Jaguars have takeaways (18).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.